 In the UK, around one in every 100 people are affected by coeliacs disease, with some living with the condition without a diagnoses.

 Patricia Davey, 42, was diagnosed with coeliacs disease eight years ago, she said: “The hardest part of living with it are the horrible side effects if I accidentally ingest gluten.
 I also find people confuse coeliacs with being a fussy eater which results in them not taking it seriously.

 “There are not enough places catering for it and even if they do, there’s still chances of cross-contamination from food being prepared in a kitchen with normal foods.
 This has happened many times to me.”

-Coeliacs disease is an autoimmune disease which is caused by a reaction to gluten and is incurable and can cause damage to the lining of the gut.
+Coeliacs disease is an incurable autoimmune disease which is caused by a reaction to gluten.

 Side effects can include abdominal pain, bloating and indigestion and can often be confused with other medical problems.

-People with other medical problems such as gluten-intolerance may experience similar symptoms to coeliacs disease, but it does not cause damage to the gut.
+People with other medical issues such as gluten-intolerance may experience similar symptoms to coeliacs disease, but unlike coeliacs, it does not cause damage to the lining of the gut.

 A wide variety of foods such as pasta, breads and cereals all contain gluten, meaning people living a gluten-free life have to buy specialist food which can often be expensive.

 Some people believe there is no harm in following a gluten-free diet, whereas others believe it is harmful unless you have medical needs.